Carney: 6 Ways a Biden Democrat Run Economy Would Hurt Suburban America

 The United States is one of the most generous countries on earth when it comes to immigration.
 We have welcomed more immigrants than any other country in the world.
 Currently, nearly 45 million people living in the U.S. were born in another country—one-fifth of all the migrants in the world.

 For some, however, no amount of immigration is enough.
 The radical Democrats supporting Joe Biden have opposed every effort to control our borders or rethink our immigration policies to suit the needs of our economy.
-They would flood the country with millions of more immigrants—pushing down the wages of working Americans and stifling innovation as businesses would increasingly rely on cheap labor instead of advancing technology.
+They would flood the country with millions of more immigrants—pushing down the wages of working Americans and stifling innovation, as businesses would increasingly rely on cheap labor instead of advancing technology.

 “Where Biden pushes regulation in most areas, immigration is not one of them.
 Biden has proposed relaxing strict immigration policies and instead turning to a model where every type of immigrant, documented or undocumented, could gain access to government resources and a path to citizenship,” according to American Action Forum.

 It’s as simple as supply and demand.
-If American does not limit immigration’s contribution to the labor supply, the price of that labor falls.
+If America does not limit immigration’s contribution to the labor supply, the price of that labor falls.

 5. The crime wave engulfing American cities will spread to the suburbs.

-Crime is on the rise once again the the big cities controlled by Democrats.
-Shootings incidents have doubled in New York City—and murders are up 40 percent compared with last year.
+Crime is on the rise once again in the the big cities controlled by Democrats.
+Shootings incidents have doubled in New York City, and murders are up 40 percent compared with last year.
 Burglaries are up 41.8 percent year to date.

 The Democrats plan to lower crime in the cities is to ship it out into the suburbs.
-The problem is not the lack of policing or releasing criminals without bail—it’s that the cities have too many poor people, according to Biden.
+According to Biden, the problem is not the lack of policing or releasing criminals without bail; it’s that the cities have too many poor people.
 So his policy is to social engineer the urban poor out into the suburbs through aggressive use of federal housing policies.

 And don’t forget: the Democrats think that Trump’s campaign for “law and order” is racist dog whistling.
 Their voters are marching in the streets—and increasingly into the suburbs—in protests against the police.
 Don’t expect them to stop the crime wave from crashing into our neighborhood streets and parks.